appseconnect/docs/_posts/Getting Started.md

 Click  **Change Avatar** to change your Profile picture.

-Click ** Change Password** to change the password and set your new password.
+Click **Change Password** to change the password and set your new password.

 The **Privacy Setting section** allows you to agree/disagree with the privacy policy.
 Basic privacy policy includes - Subscribing to Email Notifications & Acceptance of Terms & Condition.

-Security Setting - Here you can enable all the security related settings like password expiry time set, account decativation and updating encryption policy.
+The **Security Setting** enables you to handle all the security related settings like password expiry time set, account decativation and updating encryption policy.

 ![SecuritySettings](../assets/images/SecuritySettings.png)